DigitalSlideArchive/HistomicsUI/docs/controls.rst

   - **o**, **r**, **i**, **c**, **p**, **l**: Switch to point, rectangle, ellipse, circle, polygon, or line drawing mode.
 If already in that mode, turn off drawing mode.

+    - **shift**: When drawing a rectanle or an ellipse, after starting to draw it, holding down shift will adjust it to a square or circle.

   - **enter**: While drawing a line or polygon annotation element, finish drawing, closing the polygon or terminating the line.